abbesm0hamed/dofs/README.md

 ### System Mode (Exit Menu)

-Press `super + alt + o` to open the power menu, which provides options for:
+Press `ALT + L` to open the power menu, which provides options for:

 - Logout
 - Reboot